352ounces/zcombinator/CONTRIBUTING.md

 # Contributing

 This project uses **market-based governance**.
-Your PRs become prediction markets that determine what gets merged.
+Your PRs become decision markets that determine what gets merged.

 **[MARKET GOVERNANCE IS STILL BEING BUILT.
 IN THE MEANTIME, REWARDS ARE DETERMINED BY THE ZC TEAM]**

 ## How It Works